magento/knowledge-base/src/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

  **What is OpenSearch?**

-OpenSearch is a fork based on an old version of ElasticSearch and Kibana.
+OpenSearch is a fork of ElasticSearch and Kibana.
 Maintained by AWS instead of Elastic.co.
 To learn more review GitHub [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch).

 **What is the purpose and *benefit* of this change?
 Does it reduce security risks?
 Are there cost benefits?**